Doctor of Ministry

 - DR 941, 942, 943 Project/Dissertation (six hours)

 Erskine welcomes military chaplains in its DMin program and offers advanced standing for some of their military and CPE training.
-In addition, the Seminary offers the DMin program to a select group of US Army chaplains in conjunction with their advanced CPE training under a contract with the US Army Medical Command (MEDCOM).
-For more information, chaplains may contact Robin Broome (firstname.lastname@example.org, 864.379.6571).
+For more information, chaplains may contact Robin Broome (email@example.com, 864.379.6571).